-Dr. Chen is the recipient of numerous awards including the Killam Annual Professorship Award 2015-2016 (one of the highest honours to a professor in Canadian Universities for outstanding contributions in teaching, research and community services), a Canada Foundation for Innovation Leaders’ Opportunity Award, and the Best Poster award given by the International Union of Crystallography at the Conference of Biology and Synchrotron Radiation 2013.
-The integrated circuit design, featuring a probabilistic-based noise-tolerant architecture, won both the Best Innovation Prize at the seventh MXIC IC Design Contest (the biggest and the most important annual IC design contest in Taiwan) and the 2008 National Chip Implementation Center (CIC) Annual Best Chip Award, with the highest score in the digital circuit field among all 1700 annual chips taped-out through the CIC.
-He received the Member of the Year Award from the Association of Chinese Canadian Professors in recognition of his outstanding society service in 2012.
+Dr. Chen is the recipient of several prestigious awards including the Killam Annual Professorship Award 2015-2016 (one of the highest honours to a professor in Canadian Universities for outstanding contributions in teaching, research and community services), McCalla Professorship Recipient 2016-2017 (One of the highest honours given to a professor at the Universities of Alberta), Thousand People Plan Professor (Shanghai, China supported by Fudan University) in 2017, the Best Poster award given by the International Union of Crystallography at the Conference of Biology and Synchrotron Radiation 2013, and a Canada Foundation for Innovation Leaders' Opportunity Award in 2011.
+He received the Member of the Year Award from the Association of Chinese Canadian Professors in recognition of his outstanding leadership in 2012.
 He is the technical committee chair of IEEE Therapeutic Systems and Technologies (TC-TST) of the IEEE Engineering in Medicine and Biology Society (EMBS).
-He serves as a steering committee member for IEEE Journal of Translation Engineering in Health and Medicine, and also an associate editor for IEEE Trans. on Biomedical Circuits and Systems.
+He serves as a steering committee member for the IEEE Journal of Translation Engineering in Health and Medicine, as well as an associate editor for IEEE Trans. on Biomedical Circuits and Systems.
 He also served as an associate editor for IEEE Trans. on Multimedia, and IEEE Signal Processing Magazine, and served as a guest editor of several special issues.
 His collaborative research on the design of a miniaturized ultrasound device for intra-oral dental tissue formation was featured in a Reader’s Digest article on major medical breakthroughs in Canada in 2006.
-The invention has been reported in over 20 news/media publications worldwide, and was cited in a front-page report in Canada’s national newspaper, The Globe and Mail, June 28, 2006.
+The invention has been reported in over 20 news/media publications worldwide, and was cited in a front-page report in Canada's national newspaper, The Globe and Mail, June 28, 2006.
 The device has received Health Canada approval in 2016.
 Dr. Chen also helped establish two Bell-Lab spin-off companies.
 One company focused on developing the 4th-generation wireless network was acquired by QUALCOMM in San Diego in 2005.
 The other, www.ibiquity.com, produces digital HD-radios installed in most brands of cars worldwide and sold in most retail stores.